dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 ========================

 Five staff members take turns monitoring Discussions each day of the week.

+Each day, all support members should follow up on existing Discussions in which they are assigned (i.e. tagged).

 The responsibilities for each daily assignee are described below.